 After the Statement of Use is submitted, the trademark examining attorney assigned to your application will review it.
 If it meets all of the requirements, it will be accepted and the Trademark Office will issue the Certificate of Registration within a couple of months.
 If the Statement of Use is rejected, the trademark examining attorney will notify you of the reasons for the rejection and will give you six months in which to remedy the problem.
 While some rejections can be overcome, others cannot.
 Should the rejection be incurable, you will have no choice but to allow your application to go abandoned and to begin the trademark registration process all over again by filing a new trademark application.

 Once the Statement of Use is filed, it may not be withdrawn for any reason.
 Therefore, it is absolutely critical that you are able to meet all of the legal requirements for filing the Statement of Use and that no mistakes are made in the preparation and filing of the Statement of Use.

-If you have any questions about whether you are in the position to file the Statement of Use, or perhaps need some help with preparing and filing the Statement of Use, please give me a call for your free legal consultation.
+If you have any questions about whether you are in the position to file the Statement of Use, or perhaps need a trademark attorney to help you prepare the Statement of Use, please give me a call at (314) 749-4059 for your free legal consultation.
+In the alternative, you may request a consultation by sending me an email at email@example.com or by filling out the contact form on this page.
 I look forward to hearing from you soon.